aws-samples/serverless-samples/apigw-eventbridge-schema-validation/cicd-driven-solution/README.md

 aws iam create-access-key --user-name eb-schema-validation-github-actions-user
 ```

-9. [Create two repository secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository), AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY, with the values obtained from the previous command.
+9. In your forked repository, [Create two repository secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository), AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY, with the values obtained from the previous command.

-10. In the root directory of the project, open the .github/workflows/surgical-event-pipeline.yml file that you copied in step 4.
+10. In the root directory of your forked repository, open the .github/workflows/surgical-event-pipeline.yml file that you copied in step 4.
 Update the environment variables based on your project deployment.
 You only need to update the API_ID and AWS_REGION if you left the default settings during deployment.
 If you need to view your deployment information again, it can be found in the CloudFormation output tab for your deployment.

 11. Stage and commit the workflow changes to your forked repository.
 Ensure the .github/workflows/surgical-event-pipeline.yml at the root of the repository was modified and pushed.